davidcortesortuno/paper-2020_real-space_imaging_of_confined_magnetic_skyrmion_tubes/README.md

 processed using the [OOMMFPy](https://github.com/davidcortesortuno/oommfpy) library, which can calculate the topological charge in a 2D slice.

-Data analysis is done with the Matplotlib, Jupyter, Scipy and Numpy libraries.

 Three-dimensional visualisations of the magnetic states are performed using Paraview.
 In order to get VTK files for visualisation, convert the `OMF` files into `.vtk` using the `OOMMFPy` library.

 ## Simulations